Amirtheahmed/terraform-k3s-cluster/README.md

-# Terraform k3s on Bare Metal / Root Server with openSUSE MicroOS
+# Terraform k3s on Bare Metal

 A lightweight, provider-agnostic Terraform module to deploy a single-node k3s cluster on any bare-metal server or VM running **openSUSE MicroOS**.